sysfce2/godot-docs/classes/class_projectsettings.rst

 If ``true``, Autodesk FBX 3D scene files with the ``.fbx`` extension will be imported by converting them to glTF 2.0.

-This requires configuring a path to a FBX2glTF executable in the editor settings at :ref:`EditorSettings.filesystem/import/fbx2gltf/fbx2gltf_path<class_EditorSettings_property_filesystem/import/fbx2gltf/fbx2gltf_path>`.
+This requires configuring a path to an FBX2glTF executable in the editor settings at :ref:`EditorSettings.filesystem/import/fbx2gltf/fbx2gltf_path<class_EditorSettings_property_filesystem/import/fbx2gltf/fbx2gltf_path>`.

 .. rst-class:: classref-item-separator